Modern vehicles are equipped with many drive modes designed to give you a customized experience based on your needs.

 While some cars offer a sports mode for a more engaging ride or an off-road mode for rough terrain, the Eco Mode seems to gain the most attention.

-What is Eco Mode and is it really worthwhile?
+What is Eco Mode, and is it really worthwhile?
 This economical mode is meant to save fuel and protect the environment, but when should it be used?
-We examine the benefits of Eco mode and examine the proper use.
+Today I will examine the benefits of Eco mode, and examine the proper use.

 When Eco Mode is activated, the features of the vehicle are altered to provide more efficiency.
 However, it is also known for reducing performance in order to achieve this efficiency.